Spectral Independence and Local-to-Global Techniques for Optimal Mixing of Markov Chains: Introduction

-We say the mixing time is optimal if $T_{\mathrm{mix}}=O(n\log{n})$ as this matches the lower bound established by Hayes and Sinclair~\cite{HayesSinclair} for any graph of constant maximum degree $\Delta$.
-The proofs of optimal mixing in these notes will yield an $O(n\log(n/\eps))$ mixing time bound for any $\eps>0$, which is better than obtained from the standard boosting technique.
+We say the mixing time is \emph{optimal} if $\Tmix=O(n\log{n})$ as this matches the lower bound established by Hayes and Sinclair~\cite{HayesSinclair} for any graph of constant maximum degree $\Delta$.
+Note an upper bound of $\Tmix=O(n\log{n})$ yields a more general bound of $\Tmix(\eps)=O(n\log{n}\log(1/\eps))$ via the above boosting result.
+However, the proofs of optimal mixing in these notes will yield a stronger upper bound of $\Tmix(\eps)=O(n\log(n/\eps))$, and hence we will state this improved bound when relevant.

 In contrast to the mixing time, a weaker notion of convergence is the relaxation time.
-Let $\lambda_1=1> \lambda_2\geq\lambda_3\geq \cdots \geq \lambda_N>-1$ denote the eigenvalues of the Glauber dynamics.
-Note, $\lambda_1$ corresponds to the principal eigenvector which is the stationary distribution $\pi$.
+For $N=|\Omega|$, let $\lambda_1=1> \lambda_2\geq\lambda_3\geq \cdots \geq \lambda_N>-1$ denote the eigenvalues of the transition matrix $P$ of the Glauber dynamics (recall, the Glauber dynamics is reversible, i.e., satisfies the detailed balance conditions).
+Note, $\lambda_1$ corresponds to the principal eigenvector which is the stationary distribution~$\mu$.
 Moreover, $\lambda_2<1$ since the Glauber dynamics is an ergodic Markov chain and hence the stationary distribution is unique.
-In addition, $\lambda_N>-1$ since the Markov chain is aperiodic.
-The {\em relaxation time} is defined as $T_{\mathrm{relax}}:=(1-\lambda_*)^{-1}$ where $\lambda_*=\max\{\lambda_2,|\lambda_N|\}$.
-The relaxation time measures the decay rate of the variance of the chain with respect to the stationary distribution, see~\cref{sec:MC} for a more detailed discussion.
+In addition, $\lambda_N>-1$ since the Glauber dynamics is reversible and aperiodic.

+The {\em relaxation time} is defined as $\Trelax:=(1-\lambda_*)^{-1}$ where $\lambda_*=\max\{\lambda_2,|\lambda_N|\}$.
+The quantity $1-\lambda_*$ is known as the absolute spectral gap, see \cref{sub:spectral-gap} for further discussion.
+The relaxation time measures the decay rate of the variance of the chain with respect to the stationary distribution; this will be formally presented in~\cref{sec:MC}.
+The optimal relaxation time for the Glauber dynamics is $O(n)$, whereas the optimal mixing time is $O(n\log{n})$.
+An optimal mixing time of the form $O(n\log(n/\eps))$ implies an optimal relaxation time (see \cref{rem:connection-mixing-to-relax} in \cref{sub:coupling-SI}), but the reverse implication does not necessarily hold (see \cref{sub:mixingviagap} for related results).

-The relaxation time is often the critical quantity for approximate counting algorithms in which the aim is to estimate the partition function $Z$ using random samples from the Gibbs distribution.
-In particular, an optimal mixing time of $O(n\log(n/\eps))$ for the Glauber dynamics implies an $O((n/\delta)^2\log(n)\log(n/\delta))$ time algorithm for estimating the partition function $Z$ within an $(1\pm\delta)$-multiplicative factor, for any $\delta>0$, see~\cite{SVV:annealing,Huber,Kolmogorov}.
+One of the primary applications of an (approximate) sampling algorithm is for the following problem of estimating the partition function.
+Consider the algorithmic problem of obtaining a {\em Fully Polynomial-time Randomized Approximation Scheme ($\fpras$)} for estimating the partition function $Z_{G,\lambda}$ of the hard-core model for a given $G=(V,E)$ and $\lambda\geq 0$; more precisely, our goal is to construct an algorithm which, given as input a graph $G=(V,E)$ and parameters $\lambda^*\geq 0$ and $\delta>0$, produces an estimate $\est$ where: